Klaurx/Russian_SCADA_ASTUE-RTU-custom_protocol-dump/docs/protocol.md

 Note: an earlier version of this documentation listed 0x86 as the analog type byte.
 This was incorrect.
-The disassembly of RaspakAnalog at 0x804ad62 contains the instruction:

-  cmp BYTE PTR [edi+0x1], 0x5a

-which unambiguously identifies 0x5a as the type byte checked by RaspakAnalog.
+The disassembly of RaspakAnalog at 0x804ad62 contains the instruction cmp BYTE PTR [edi+0x1], 0x5a which unambiguously identifies 0x5a as the type byte checked by RaspakAnalog.

 Additionally there are two further analog parsers with distinct type bytes: